bpcoxjr/blog/_posts/2018-02-19-easy-responsiveness-in-CSS-grid.markdown

 We've covered quite a few of CSS grid's concepts in two short blog posts!
 Up next in our third post we'll dig even deeper into CSS Grid's capabilities, and discuss some interesting build-in behavior in which CSS Grid can handle some of the responsiveness for us without us even having to write CSS rules telling it to.

-In the meantime, if your curiousity is peaked, I highly recommend checking out the complete CSS Grid guide offered by [CSS-Tricks](https://css-tricks.com/snippets/css/complete-guide-grid).
+In the meantime, if your curiosity is peaked, I highly recommend checking out the complete CSS Grid guide offered by [CSS-Tricks](https://css-tricks.com/snippets/css/complete-guide-grid).

 Until next time, happy developing!